lcdb/lcdb-wf/docs/rnaseq.rst

-This workflow can use references created by the references workflow with no need to run the references separately.
-This workflow includes:
+This workflow can use references created by the references workflow with no need to run the references workflow separately.
+This workflow performs the following tasks:

     - Build a HISAT2 index
     - Build a salmon transcriptome index